 The UCMJ outlines the procedures that must be followed to investigate, prosecute, and punish individuals accused of committing crimes under military law.
 Some of the key procedures outlined in the UCMJ include:

 a.
-The right to counsel: All individuals who are accused of a crime under the UCMJ have the right to be represented by a military lawyer.
+The right to counsel: All individuals accused of a crime under the UCMJ have the right to be represented by a military lawyer.

 c.
-The right to appeal: All individuals who are convicted of a crime under the UCMJ have the right to appeal their conviction and sentence.
+The right to appeal: All individuals convicted of a crime under the UCMJ have the right to appeal their conviction and sentence.

 d.
 The right to an impartial panel: In a court-martial, a panel of military members will decide the guilt or innocence of the accused and the sentence to be imposed.
 The panel must be impartial, meaning its members must not be biased or prejudiced toward the accused.

 e.
-The right to be present during the trial: The accused has the right to be present during the trial and to hear and question the evidence against them.
+The right to be present during the trial: The accused has the right to be present and to hear and question the evidence against them.

 Penalties Under the UCMJ